jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/projectadmin/index.md

 ----
 ##Managing projects

 A common task for project owners and admins is to manage the project's settings and members.
 When you sign in to DevOps Services, the My Projects page opens.
-The Requests page, you can see any requests to join projects that you administer.
+On the Requests page, you can see any requests to join projects that you administer.
 As an admin, you can accept or reject those requests.

 In projects that you own or administer, you can invite people to be members.
 On the Members page, click **INVITE MEMBERS**.